Improving Both Domain Robustness and Domain Adaptability in Machine Translation: Experiments

-\textbf{Implementation}.
-We use the Transformer model~\citep{vaswani2017attention} implemented in \texttt{fairseq} \citep{ott-etal-2019-fairseq}.
+\paragraph{Implementation.} We use the Transformer model~\citep{vaswani2017attention} as implemented in FairSeq\footnote{\url{github.com/facebookresearch/fairseq}} \citep{ott-etal-2019-fairseq}.
 For our word-level domain-mixing modules, we dynamically adjust the network structure according to the number of domains since every domain has its multi-head layers.
-Hence, the model parameters in the attentive sub-layers of \md is $k$ times larger than the standard transformer ($k$ is the numbers of domain in the training data).
+Hence, the number of model parameters in the attentive sub-layers of \md is $k$ times the number in the standard transformer ($k$ is the number of seen domains in the training data).
 Following \citet{jiang-etal-2020-multi-domain}, we enlarged the baseline models to have $\sqrt{k}$ times larger embedding dimension, so the baseline has the same number of parameters.
 This should rule out that the improvements are due to increased parameter count rather than modeling improvements.
 For our meta-learning framework, we consider the general meta loss and word-adaptive loss together (as seen in Section~\ref{sec:meta-learning}).
+Following \citet{Zhan_Liu_Wong_Chao_2021}, the fine-tuning process in each models is strictly limited to 20 to simulate quick adaptation.
+Note that the meta-train stage only uses the seen domain corpus and the unseen domain corpus is only used in the meta-test stage.
 More details on hyper-parameters are listed in Appendix~\ref{appendix:model_config}.